g-ongenae/assert-or-boom/doc/or/orUnsupportedMediaType.md

 # orUnsupportedMediaType

-Throw a Boom.Unsupported Media Type if the previous assertions where false.
+Throw a Boom.Unsupported Media Type if the previous assertions were false.

 ## Skeleton